cncf/tag-security/safe_usecases.md

 Quota Operator
 ==================

+Since quota is often used for cost control, this may imply a different persona with financial, rather than an engineering background.

+An important use of quota is to protect a service from abuse.
+By setting a quota, we can ensure that a single individual or group cannot bring down the service for everybody else (either intentionally or unintentionally).
+For example, services may lack sufficient protections (such as exponential backoff) and a simple quota enforcement in front of the service can reduce the impact of repeated request on the rest of the infrastructure.

 * As an quota operator, I need a central way to look at the organizational resources, so that I can administer them in a single view